19 Common British Birds You Can Find in Your Garden

 10. House Sparrow

-The House Sparrow is a specie in serious decline in some parts of Britain.
+The House Sparrow is in serious decline in some parts of Britain.
 The bird can be identified by its chestnut back and its black patterns.
 Interestingly, the House Sparrow’s beak is a yellow-brown colour in winter, however black in the warmer months.

 Image credit: Audubon